sstoilkov/BabaRecipes/README.md

 The app is using Softuni practice server.

 ## Available pages
-Home
+- Home
-Login
+- Login
-Register
+- Register
-All recipes
+- All recipes
-New Recipe
+-  Recipe
-Edit Recipe
+- Edit Recipe
-Details
+- Details
-Contacts
+- Contacts
-About
+- About

 ## Home Page
 On home page you can view the last four recipes added to the app.